sayfedin-star/pinterest-editor-fabric/README.md

 # Pinterest Template Editor

-A professional-grade **bulk Pinterest pin generator** built with Next.js 16, Konva canvas, and Supabase.
+A professional-grade **bulk Pinterest pin generator** built with Next.js 16, Fabric.js canvas, and Supabase.
 Create templates with dynamic text and image placeholders, then generate hundreds of unique pins from CSV data.

 ## ✨ Features